 What is DNS settings?

-Typically, changing the DNS settings requires time to propagate to all root DNS servers.
-Repeated changes might increase this propagation time; therefore, you should only alter your domain’s DNS settings if you are confident in your abilities.
+Typically, changing DNS settings requires time to propagate across the global network of DNS servers.
+This propagation time can vary from minutes to hours (or sometimes longer) depending on TTL values and caching by intermediate servers.
+Repeated changes might increase this propagation time; therefore, you should only alter your domain’s DNS settings if you understand the implications and are confident in the changes being made.

 Related Read: What is a DNS Record? | 8 Main Types of DNS Records